 The most common reason is that it is a writer’s first book, and it shows.

-Often it is not until the third or fourth book that a writer starts to learn how to write well and to write for readers.
+Often, it is not until the third or fourth book that a writer starts to learn how to write well and to write for readers.

-But little or no thought is given to how personal stories will gel with a reader.
+However, little or no thought is given to how personal stories will gel with a reader.

 If you equate writing with painting, you can start to understand how much your skills need to progress before you can do either well.